Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CodeManagementInCuis.md

-# Code Management in Cuis 4.0 and 5.0
+# Managing your code in Cuis

-Cuis 4 includes new tools and new suggested procedures for managing Smalltalk code.
+Cuis includes tools and procedures for managing Smalltalk code.
 Code that is not part of the Cuis Core image itself, like applications, frameworks and libraries, should be stored in *Packages*.
 New code that is meant as patches, fixes or additions; that could eventually become part of Cuis itself, is not part of any *Package*, and is therefore automatically stored in *ChangeSets*.

 ## Packages

 Let's start with *Packages*.
-The Package implementation in Cuis 4 is based on PackageInfo, the standard way to specify packages in Squeak and its derivatives, and used, for example, by Monticello.
+The Package implementation in Cuis is based on PackageInfo, the standard way to specify packages in Squeak and its derivatives, and used, for example, by Monticello.
 It uses Package names, to specify prefixes for Class and Method categories.
 Classes and Methods whose categories match a Package's prefixes belong in that Package.
 More details about how PackageInfo decides what code belongs in a package are available at http://wiki.squeak.org/squeak/3329 .

 To install packages *(.pck.st files)* in Cuis, use the **FileList**, navigate to the appropriate directory (on disk, or in a GitHub repository, etc), select the package file and click on **[Install Package]**.